MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

    .\Install-PyForMLS.ps1 -InstallFolder C:\path-to-python-for-mls”)
    ```

+If you get an error, try this alternate sytnax:

+    ```
+    powershell -ExecutionPolicy Bypass -File C:\path-to-python-for-mls\Install-PyForMLS.ps1
+    ```

 ## Install on Linux

 On each supported OS, the package manager downloads packages from the repository, determines dependencies, retrieves additional packages, and installs the software.
 After installation completes, mlserver-python executable is at '/usr/bin'.